IMAGE VIA @GOOFY.HI | INSTAGRAM

 The upscale restaurant at the Kahala Hotel caters to all sorts of eaters, including those that are foregoing gluten.
-The menu clearly marks dairy-, nut-, and gluten-free items, making figuring out what you can order a cinch.
+The menu clearly marks dairy-, nut-, and gluten-free items, which makes ordering no trouble.
 And Hoku’s is known for its high-quality, "nature-to-table" approach, which means you'll be treated to carefully-crafted dishes that highlight both local and international flavors.
 They even feature decadent gluten-free pannacotta and chocolate coulant on the dessert menu.

 An off-the-beaten-path eatery in Hale‘iwa, this spot is a local favorite for the best reason possible: everything is homemade!
 This includes a selection of delicious, freshly-baked gluten-free cookies and bread.
 And when you're looking for a healthy snack, you can cool off with one of their creamy acai bowls featuring fresh fruit and granola (made with gluten-free oats).

 If you try one gluten-free waffle on Oahu, make sure it’s The Nook’s Mochiko Chicken + Mochi Waffles.
 But if waffles aren't your thing, there are a bunch of other delicious gluten-free menu items to try (like the Kale Okonomiyaki).
-Plus, they also carry gluten-free bread for toast or sandwiches that is so good you won’t be able to tell the difference from its gluten-heavy counterparts.
+Plus, they also carry gluten-free bread for toast or sandwiches that is so good you won’t be able to tell the difference.
 Oh, and did we mention they also offer polenta fries?
 This University Ave. cafe is what gluten-free brunch dreams are made of.

 The popular Australian eatery has sprouted international roots on Kalakaua Ave. in Waikiki.
 The breakfast, lunch, and dinner menus will guide gluten-free guests to what they can and cannot eat, like the Fresh Aussie, which is tea smoked salmon, poached Waimanalo eggs, greens, avocado, and cherry tomatoes.
 Bill’s also offers kama‘aina rates for locals, so there’s a lot to feel good about here.